 My sister-in-law has her own veterinary practice and she found the perfect dog for us—a mutt, part chihuahua, part terrier and part teeny-tiny wolf.
 He was about three years old, housebroken, quiet, not too big, and a RESCUE DOG in need of a loving home.
 We would be that home.

 Within three months of adopting Roger, our girl was walking; then running after her canine companion.
 A few years later we adopted a second dog, Maya.
-We even had a pretend dog wedding.
-No seriously.
-You can witness the Bow Wow Vows here.
+We even hosted a dog wedding.
+No seriously, you can witness the Bow Wow Vows here.

-It takes some people a lifetime to discover their passion, but it seems my daughter may have found hers from the start.
+It can take people a lifetime to discover their passion, but my daughter may have found hers from the start.

 Obviously her cognitive delays will place some limitations on the career path she will take, but anything we as her parents can do to help her along a path that seems to beckon, (a path apparently lined with dog biscuits, cat toys and hamster wheels) we’ll do.